berkeman/glansigt/_posts/2019-09-02-bigdataathome.markdown

 ---
 layout: post
-title:  "Bigdata at Home"
+title:  "Processing Bigdata at Home"
 date:   2019-09-02 00:00:00
 categories: performance
 ---

-How to approach the problem of processing large datasets?
-Does it require expensive hardware?
+Processing large datasets at home is perhaps not for everyone, but it is interesting to consider the problem of processing large datasets given limited resources such as time and money.
+How to approach the problem?
+What is needed in terms of hardware?
+Is it expensive?
 Is it slow?
-In this post we'll show how to do fast and reliable parallel computing of large datasets for less than $1000.
+In this post we will show how to do fast and reliable parallel computing of on a less-than-$1000 machine.
+Performance results are presented at the end of the post.

-Our approach is Accelerator based.
-The Accelerator uses available hardware resources efficiently, and many applications will therefore run well on a standard laptop.
-But a more powerful computer will reduce execution time and shorten the design iteration time.
+We process data using the Accelerator, a tool released by eBay, that has its origins in a startup company running large data driven projects with limited resources.
+The Accelerator makes efficient use of available hardware, and many applications will therefore perform well on a standard laptop.
+A more powerful computer will execute programs faster and shorten design iteration time.